-Our ELECTRICITY MONITORS will easily track your electricity usage per circuit or appliance and supply costings.
+Our ELECTRICITY MONITORING SOLUTION will easily track your electricity usage per circuit or appliance and supply costings.
 Importantly showing you the percentage of peak, shoulder and off-peak you are using.

-TOU With Off-Peak For Hot Water : As all Australian States & electricity providers have their own differences, it is possible to see TOU metering, with the option of off-peak connections to various appliances, such as your hot water.
-A call to your electricity provider is the best way to clarify your metering options.
+TOU With Off-Peak For Hot Water : As all Australian States and electricity providers have their own differences, it is possible to see TOU metering, with the option of off-peak connections to various appliances, such as your hot water.

-There are advantages and disadvantages of TOU metering.
-For some households it can reduce the bill, for others raise it.
-It really depends on when you use electricity and how much!
+TOU Advantages Disadvantages : For some households TOU can reduce the bill, for others raise it.
+It really depends on when you use electricity and how much you use!

 For the household with no idea of electricity billing, with a high electricity usage in the peak times of the day, the electricity bill can be raised dramatically by a TOU tariff!

-Where electricity supply & metering are an issue, contact your electricity provider or STATE ELECTRICITY OMBUDSMAN.
+When electricity supply metering are an issue, contact your electricity provider or STATE ELECTRICITY OMBUDSMAN.

 Quantity Based Tariff

 This tariff is designed to offer the homeowner an incentive to conserve energy.
 Beware the tier levels can change without notification from your electricity retailer and this often catches people out.

 Understanding The Aussie Home Electricity Bill

 Rising Electricity Costs A Concern For All : We always discuss electricity bills with our clients, whether we are doing an IN-HOME ELECTRICITY AUDIT or TELEPHONE CONSULTATION, so as to educate them on how too understand the charges and the bill's layout.
-Electricity costs for home and business are of a major concern for many clients.

-Aussie Home Energy is more concerned the average householder in Australia, does not fully understand electricity charges and the electricity bill.
+Aussie Home Energy is very concerned the average householder in Australia, does not fully understand electricity charges and the electricity bill.
 And electricity retailers are not always forthcoming with true answers!

 To fully Understand Your Electricity Bill visit our ELECTRICITY BILLING page.

-BILL PAYERS DO NOT ALWAYS LEARN TO SAVE ELECTRICITY!
+BILL PAYERS OFTEN LEARN NOTHING TO SAVE ELECTRICITY!

-- It's too complex to understand when attempted.
+- It is too complex to understand even when attempted

-- There's NO NEED to understand it from the householder's point of view, where costs in the past have not increased for years!
+- There is NO NEED to understand it from the householder's point of view, where costs in the past have not increased for years!

-- There's NO NEED to understand it as the householder is falsely led into a belief they can do no more!
+- There is NO NEED to understand it as the householder is falsely led into a belief they can do no more!
 They already have the best electricity discount possible!
 RUBBISH!